arfai1213/AWS-SOA-C02/README.md

 - enables configuration management for your OS and applications
 - allow to automate server config using code
 - works with existing Chef and Puppet code

+## Service Catalog
+- Catalog - portfolio of products. available as a portal CloudFormation templates
+- Access Control - with users, groups and roles get access to a portfolio of products
+- Enforce Standards - Approved resources only.
+Compliance with internal policies.
+Allowed Services.
+Configuration

+- Portfolio
+    - collection or grouping of products
+    - Selectively grant access
+    - IAM users, groups, roles
+    - Browse and launch product
+    - Regional
+    - can share with other AWS account
+- Product
+    - Service or application
+    - EC2, EBS volume, DB
+    - Multi-tier web application
+    - Defined by a CloudFormation template